A bold opportunity to show the community how care can create a stadium for everyone.Find Out More

 So they turned to a company they knew and trusted, Orana Services, a majority owned and operated Australian Indigenous Company, founded by lifelong friends Mark Fisher and Shane Jacobs.

-Orana Services were a good fit as they were already doing maintenance work with Facilities First across the education facility management portfolio with a focus on primary schools in Sydney.
+Orana Services were a good fit as they were already doing maintenance work with Facilities First across the education facility services management portfolio with a focus on primary schools in Sydney.

 But the motivation to transition Yaanma to 100% Indigenous ownership was not just about the feelgood factor.
 Facilities First knew Indigenous ownership was essential for Yaanma to achieve its goal to close the gap and pave the way for Aboriginal and Torres Strait Islanders to seek leadership and develop careers as key decision makers.
 The cultural differences between Indigenous and non-Indigenous workers was a big bridge to cross.
 While the senior team at Facilities First could see the vision, it wasn’t so easy for their teams out in the field.